Fine-Grained Complexity and Algorithms for the Schulze Voting Method: Conclusions

 \section{Conclusions}

-This paper considered the Schulze voting method and gave new algorithms and fine-grained conditional lower bounds for central problems such as computing the weighted majority graph (useful for other voting rules as well), computing all possible winners and verifying whether a candidate is a possible winner.
+This paper considered the Schulze voting method and gave new algorithms and fine-grained conditional lower bounds for central problems such as computing the weighted majority graph (useful for other voting rules as well), verifying whether a candidate is a winner, finding an arbitrary winner and computing all winners.

 It is worth mentioning that while we focused on weighted majority graphs similarly to previous works\footnote{These assumed additionally that votes are linear orders---in contrast, we allow weak preference orders.} \cite{ParkesX12,GaspersKNW13,MentonS13,ReischRS14,HemaspaandraLM16,CsarLP18} our algorithms work for {\em arbitrary} weighted directed graphs; let us call these {\it comparison graphs}.
 This means that we cover all possible weak orders $\succeq_D$ on $\naturals_0 \times \naturals_0$ that compare {\it the strength of the link} $(M(u,v),M(v,u)) \in \naturals_0 \times \naturals_0$~\cite{Schulze11}.
 For a given instance with $n$ voters and $m$ candidates there are exactly $m(m-1)$ direct ordered comparisons between the candidates.
 Even if $\succeq_D$ is defined on $(n+1)^2$ different pairs, only at most $m(m-1)$ pairs appear in the instance.
 Therefore, for a given instance, we can encode the present pairs as numbers from the set $\{1,2,\dots,m(m-1)\}$ and use a standard comparison relation instead of $\succeq_D$.
 Then we simply use these numbers as weights in the comparison graph.
 In such a way, our algorithms work for all comparison relations mentioned by Schulze~\cite{Schulze11}, i.e., {\it margin}, {\it ratio}, {\it winning votes}, and {\it losing votes}.
 Note that a weighted majority graph is defined as a comparison graph for the relation $\succeq_{\text{margin}}$ s.t. $(a,b) \succeq_{\text{margin}} (c,d)$ if and only if $a-b \geq c-d$.